 POETRY

-Since then, my poetry has engaged with my ecocritical research: it’s an ideal mode through which to express ecoanxiety and solastalgia.
-I am particularly drawn to the forms of haiku and haibun, which allow me to explore the intersections between mindfulness and the natural world: only by taking the time to observe and ingest my environment can I begin to unpack my complex and often repressed relationship to it.
+My poetry engages with my ecocritical research, exploring ecoanxiety and solastalgia through ecopoetics and geopoetics.
+I am particularly drawn to the forms of haiku and haibun, which allow me to investigate the intersections between mindfulness and the natural world: only by taking the time to observe and integrate with my environment can I begin to unpack my complex and often repressed relationship to it.

 PUBLICATIONS